Louise Harnby | Crime Fiction and Thriller Editor

 Postage costs were huge, though my clients bore the cost; but I still had to factor in the time I spent either waiting for couriers or hopping into my car and driving to the post office so that I could return the galleys and marked-up proofs.

 These days, things are different.
 Most publishers have embraced digital mark-up.
-I'm still required to work on final page proofs, and the clients still like me to annotate using UK-industry-standard mark-up language, but I can do it all onscreen – using my PDF editor’s commenting and mark-up tools – and the stamping tool.
+Proofreaders are still required to work on final page proofs, and some clients still want them to annotate using UK-industry-standard mark-up language, but that can be done onscreen – using my PDF editor’s commenting and mark-up tools and the stamping tool.

 This saves the publisher money by eliminating postage costs and removing the need to print hundreds of pages of hard copy.
-It also saves me time, and, for those of us in the business of editorial freelancing, time is money.
+It also saves the proofreader time ... and, for those of us in the business of editorial freelancing, time is money.

 The British Standards Institution has issued the BS 5261C:2005 ‘Marks for Copy Preparation and Proof Correction’ (readers can buy a hard-copy list of these marks from the Chartered Institute of Editing and Proofreading (CIEP) and that’s what my publisher clients expect to see.
 Your clients might have different expectations.